fernand0/err-social/README.md

 It is a fork from err-pim

-It needs the [moduleSocial.py](https://github.com/fernand0/scripts/blob/master/moduleSocial.py) module
+It needs the [moduleSocial.py](https://github.com/fernand0/scripts/blob/master/moduleSocial.py) module, available in my [scripts](https://github.com/fernand0/scripts) project.